Chad Harberts is a business consultant, marketing guru, and part-time professional poker player, and radio and television personality.

 In addition, his business worked with Benediction College in Atchison, managing the school’s apparel and merchandising with the campus bookstore.
 He served on the board of the Simone-Fontana Foundation, raising money for Children’s Mercy Hospital and administering the annual Simone High School Football Awards.
 He worked with the Tanner’s Bar & Grill chain, overseeing all apparel and online merchandise sales.

 In 2010, Chad relocated to Las Vegas.
 After attending Casino Gaming School he secured a job at The Poker Palace in North Las Vegas as a poker dealer.
 He would go on to deal at The Golden Nugget and Club Fortune Casino.
 At his last stop, he rose from dealer to Poker Room Manager in just 18 months.
 In 2014, Chad left the local’s poker scene and secured a poker position at Mandalay Bay Resort & Casino on the world-famous Las Vegas Strip.
+In 2017, Chad moved to the center Strip and took a position with Caesar’s Palace Entertainment.

 As a poker player, Chad has played in tournaments across the country.
 His lifetime tournament cashes includes the Scotty Nguyen Open in Oklahama, the Oasis Open in Mesquite, Nev., the World Series of Poker Circuit Event at Caesar’s Palace in Las Vegas, and various smaller tournaments in Kansas City, Las Vegas and other places.
 His biggest tournament cash came in the nightly $100,000 guarantee tourney on PokerStars, where he finished first.

 In 2012, Chad achieved his first-ever World Series of Poker cash, finishing 61st in the Casino Employees Event.
+In 2016, Chad recorded his highest-ever finish in a live poker tournament, placing fourth out of 806 players in a World Series of Poker Daily Deep Stack Tournament.

 Chad currently resides in Henderson, NV, with his son Jace and dog Ace.